eReuse/IdHub/README.md

 IdHub's repository is organized into several directories, each serving a specific purpose in the project:

-- **examples**: ???
+- **examples**: Examples of different data files used in some functionalities.

-- **idhub**: The core directory of the IdHub project.
+- **idhub**: The core directory of the IdHub project (templates, forms, views, models, etc.).
 It includes the main functionality of this Django project.

-- **idhub_auth**: This directory is dedicated to the authentication system of IdHub.
-It includes modules and configurations for user authentication and authorization.
+- **idhub_auth**: This directory contains the module where the users and the data encryption/decryption system are defined.

-- **locale**: Contains localization files for IdHub, enabling support for multiple languages.
-It's crucial for making the project accessible to a global audience.
+- **locale**: Contains localization files for IdHub (po and mo files for translations), enabling support for multiple languages.

-- **oidc4vp**: This folder is specific to OpenID Connect for Verifiable Presentations (OIDC4VP) integration, a protocol for handling verifiable credentials in a standardized way.

-- **promotion**: Contains an example application for a verification portal.
+- **oidc4vp**: Module where all oidc4vp flows (implementation of the credential's presentation dialog) reside.

+- **promotion**: Example module showing how to create a portal that initializes the oidc4vp flow.

-- **schemas**: Contains verifiable credential schemas used within IdHub.
-These include some schemas from the [schemas repository], which are copied here to avoid losing access in case of encountering connection problems.
+- **schemas**: Contains verifiable credential schemas used within IdHub for a preload without having to go to the original source.

-- **ssikit_example_src**: Source code examples demonstrating the usage of SSI (Self-Sovereign Identity) Kit, providing insights into how IdHub integrates with SSI concepts.

 - **trustchain_idhub**: This folder includes settings and configurations for the Django project.
+It is the entry point of Django, where the global variables, the startup files and the file that defines the endpoints are defined.

-- **utils**: A utility folder containing various helper scripts and tools that aid in the development and maintenance of the IdHub project.
+- **utils**: A utility folder containing various helper scripts and tools developed by us but that are independent of idHub.
+Even so, IdHub uses them and needs them (examples of this are the validation system for the data that is loades by excel, or the system that manages the sskit)

 ## Documentation

-For detailed documentation, visit [Documentation Link].
+For detailed documentation, visit [Documentation Link](http://idhub.pangea.org/help/).

 ## License